Ravage 2099

-Ravage 2099 (Paul-Phillip Ravage) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Ravage 2099 (Paul-Phillip Ravage) is a superhero appearing in American comic books published by Marvel Comics.

 Publication history

 Ravage was created by writer Stan Lee and penciler Paul Ryan in 1992 for Marvel Comics' Marvel 2099 imprint.
 Ravage’s first full appearance was in Ravage 2099 #1, which was released alongside other Marvel 2099 universe titles Spider-Man 2099, Doom 2099, and Punisher 2099.
 Unlike the other titles, Ravage was original, not a re-imagined version of an existing character.
 The series ran for 33 issues cover-dated December 1992 to August 1995.

-Ryan said artist John Byrne had originally been on Ravage 2099 but that, “Apparently there were creative differences.
+Ryan said artist John Byrne had originally been on Ravage 2099 but that, "Apparently there were creative differences.
 It didn’t work out.
 John walked away … I was pretty good friends with Tom DeFalco, who was the Editor-in-Chief at the time," and so Ryan offered to lend a hand if needed.
 "I wasn’t looking for another series because I was working on two at the time.
 Couple of days later, Tom calls me and says how would you like to do Ravage 2099? … I said why don’t you check with Stan first to make sure its ok if I pencil the series … and Stan said, Why not?"

-Ryan designed the character, doing “three or four incarnations” that kept getting rejected by Lee and editor Joey Cavalieri.
-“And I was getting very frustrated because this is for free basically when you are developing the character.
-So my wife Linda says Why don’t you just call Stan?
+Ryan designed the character, doing "three or four incarnations" that kept getting rejected by Lee and editor Joey Cavalieri.
+"And I was getting very frustrated because this is for free basically when you are developing the character.
+So my wife Linda says "Why don’t you just call Stan?
 Find out what he wants firsthand."
-Ryan did so, and with Lee doing “most of the talking, I just listened and was sketching out what he was describing.
+Ryan did so, and with Lee doing "most of the talking, I just listened and was sketching out what he was describing.
 So then I faxed it over to him.
 He had several minor tweaks to it, but he said this is what I want.
-I said great.”
+I said great."

 Lee wrote through issue #8 (July 1993), which he plotted only, leaving the script to writers Pat Mills and Tony Skinner, who then fully wrote the series from #9-32 (August 1993 - July 1995), with Ian Edgington writing the finale.
 Lee said in an interview that he had wanted Marvel "to create a new line of superheroes.
-I said, ‘What if we did our characters 100 years from now?’”
-He said Ravage 2099 was “different from anything I've done before.
+I said, 'What if we did our characters 100 years from now?'"
+He said Ravage 2099 was "different from anything I've done before.
 I'm taking my time with the story.
-He doesn’t even get his superpowers until the end of the fourth issue.”
+He doesn't even get his superpowers until the end of the fourth issue."

 Grant Miehm became the regular penciler with issue #8, then Joe Bennett from #22-31 (September 1994 - June 1995).
 José Delbo filled-in on #9, and Marcos Tetelli penciled the last two issues.

 Lee’s Spider-Man co-creator, Steve Ditko had originally been considered as penciler after Byrne left, according to Marvel Editor-in-Chief Tom DeFalco: